open-logic/open-logic/Readme.md

 * I want full freedom of applying non-backwards compatible changes where required to improve quality.
 * I want full freedom to revise any conceptual decisions I do not (anymore) agree with.

+For users switching from *psi_common* to *Open Logic* there is a [Porting Guide](./doc/PsiCommonPorting.md), which describes the correspondences between the two libraries.

 ## Next Steps

 - [x] Building the infrastructure (documentation, CI pipelines, etc.) based on a small subset of the functionality